-We actively encourage pupils with SEN to participate in all aspects of the school curriculum, as widely as all other pupils.
+We actively encourage pupils with SEND to participate in all aspects of the school curriculum, as widely as all other pupils.
 This includes our regular attendance at cluster sporting events and extra-curricular clubs, participating in residential visits, school discos and in community events and performances.
+We ensure that: pupils' individual strengths are recognised; that they know what to expect during the activity; preparatory visits are made by the pupil if necessary; visiting adults are made aware of pupils' needs; and that any specialist equipment is available.